paulghaddad/baby_site/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 templateKey: blog-post
 title: A Food Education
 date: 2016-09-20T14:04:00.000Z
-description: Eating is more than just nourishment.
-It’s also an experience.
+description: Raising a picky eater was one of my biggest fears as a parent.
 featuredpost: false
 featuredimage: /img/img_9183.jpeg
 tags:
   - food
 ---
-My son, Hayden, eats solids with gusto -- including fruits and veggies.
-Black bean chili, lentil soup, and garlic chicken are among his favorites.
+M﻿y husband and I are adventurous eaters and enjoy good, fresh food.
+When Hayden began solids, I wanted him to eat a variety of foods and appreciate a good meal, too.

-I’m convinced it’s because of the attitude my husband and I take toward eating.
-Instead of treating it as another task, we think of mealtime as a learning opportunity.
+How does a mama help make that happen?!

-Of course we want to model good table manners.
-But that’s just the start. **We also want mealtime to be an educational food experience**.
+I﻿'m not sure there's one right answer, but let me share what I’ve done.
+Instead of treating mealtime as another task, I think of it as a learning opportunity.
+It’s an educational experience.

 When I recently introduced cauliflower to Hayden, I dipped a spoon into the puree and let him smell it.
 He took a small taste and paused.